dominicwllmsn/dominicwllmsn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an MSc student in AI at Imperial College London - currently enrolled in taught courses addressing modern connectionist AI approaches, as well as a number of courses on "Good Old Fashioned AI".
-As a novice, I have opted for an egalitarian prior, and believe that the
+I am an MSc student in AI at Imperial College London - currently in my first semester recieving taught courses addressing modern connectionist AI approaches, as well as a number of courses on "Good Old Fashioned AI".
+My main interest is in the use of transfer learning to utilse the relevant knowledge gained from a source learning scenario and applying it to a related task.
-"right answer" will probably draw from both schools of thought; consequently, I am also learning about neuro-symbolic approaches to AI as part of an Independent Study Module under the supervision of [Prof. A Russo](https://wp.doc.ic.ac.uk/arusso/).

 ## Research Experience
 My academic interest is in deep learning, especially when applied to problems in computer vision.
 I have also recently developed an interest